Cabinet Makers and Asbestos Exposure

 While new construction sites posed a serious risk of asbestos exposure to cabinet makers, demolition, and renovation sites could be equally hazardous.

-Even today, cabinet makers work on renovations in older houses and commercial buildings that contain asbestos in their cabinets and other construction materials.
+Even today, cabinet makers work on renovations in older houses and commercial buildings that contain asbestos.
 Tearing apart old work releases dormant asbestos fibers into the air.

 Asbestos fibers are microscopic and invisible.
 Dust from cutting, sawing, or sanding products containing asbestos released the deadly fibers into the air where unsuspecting cabinet makers could inhale them.

 Cabinet workers could put their family at risk of exposure by returning home wearing dusty work clothes contaminated with asbestos fibers.